documentationfor yFiles for HTML 3.0.0.1

 Predefined and easy-to-apply animations like blinking or pulsing of graph elementsCustomizable animations added in CSS and JavaScript

-Compared to SVG rendering, the most prominent limitations of WebGL2 rendering include:
+Compared to SVG rendering, the most prominent limitations of WebGL rendering include:

 Enabling WebGL Rendering

-For interactive applications which support selection, moving, resizing and deleting graph elements, WebGL2SelectionIndicatorManager provides a high-performance selection rendering that integrates with WebGL2 rendering.
+For interactive applications that support selection, moving, resizing, and deleting graph elements, the WebGLSelectionIndicatorManager provides high-performance selection rendering that integrates with WebGL rendering.

-The WebGL2 Rendering tutorial demonstrates how to enable the WebGL2 rendering for a graph.
+The WebGL Rendering tutorial demonstrates how to enable WebGL rendering for a graph.

-The WebGL2 rendering comes with a predefined set of styles for nodes, edges, and labels.
-WebGL2GraphModelManager infers the WebGL2 styles from the styles set on the graph.
-Since the WebGL2 styles can only render a subset of the regular styles, this matching may not be exact.
-Hence, it is possible to assign custom styles to graph elements directly on the WebGL2GraphModelManager.
+The WebGL rendering engine comes with a predefined set of styles for nodes, edges, and labels.
+The WebGLGraphModelManager infers the WebGL styles from the styles set on the graph.
+Since the WebGL styles can only render a subset of the regular styles, this matching may not be exact.
+Hence, it is possible to assign custom WebGL styles to graph elements directly on the IGraph.

 Node Styles